rbroc/sbert-align/README.md

 # sbert-align
-Compute parent-child alignment using SentenceBERT.
+Compute parent-child alignment using SentenceBERT

-### TODO:
-[] Make synthetic raw data

 ### Usage
 1. Create a virtual environment (not necessary).